 Simple English definitions for legal terms

-Read a random definition: net revenue
+Read a random definition: subject of an action

 Conventional international law is a set of rules that countries agree to follow by signing treaties.
 These rules are different from the ones that are followed just because they have always been followed.
 The International Court of Justice says that these rules come from "international conventions" that are recognized by the countries involved.